TERMINAL SERVICES STANDARD TERMS AND CONDITIONS

-9.5 The Terminal Operator reserves the right to charge interest at a rate of 8 percentage points above the Central Bank of Nigeria’s reference rate from time to time, calculated on a daily basis, on all Naira denominated amounts not received by the due date for payment.
-For Dollar denominated payments, the Terminal Operator reserves the right to charge interest at a rate of two percent (2%), calculated on a daily basis, on all amounts not received by the due date for payment.
+9.5 The Terminal Operator reserves the right to charge interest at a rate of five (5) percentage points above the Central Bank of Nigeria’s reference rate (presently the Monetary Policy Rate) from time to time, calculated on a daily basis, on all Naira denominated amounts not received by the due date for payment.
+For Dollar denominated payments, the Terminal Operator reserves the right to charge interest at a rate of five (5) percentage points above the 1-month London Inter-bank Offered Rate (LIBOR), calculated on a daily basis, on all amounts not received by the due date for payment.

 9.6 Without prejudice to any other rights and remedies the Terminal Operator may have under these Standard Conditions or otherwise, the Terminal Operator shall have a general as well as a specific lien on the Cargo, the Containers and any documents relating thereto for all sums whatsoever due at any time to the Terminal Operator under these Standard Conditions or otherwise.
 To enforce and satisfy the Terminal Operator's lien, the Terminal Operator shall have the right, at the User's expense, to sell the aforementioned Cargo, Containers and documents by public auction or private treaty, without notice to the User and without any liability towards the User and to apply the proceeds in or towards the payment of such sums.
 The Terminal Operator shall, upon accounting to the User for any balance remaining after payment of any sum due to the Terminal Operator, and for the cost of sale and/or disposal and/or dealing, be discharged of any liability whatsoever in respect of the Cargo, Containers, or documents.